-We are delighted to offer coffee or tea after our Sunday services.
+The St Margaret’s Guild offer coffee or tea, and biscuits, after our Sunday services.
 If you would like to join us, please make your way to the back of the church.
 Anyone preferring to remain seated can have refreshments brought to them.

 Sung Eucharist on Sunday mornings starts at 10.30am using the 1982 Scottish Liturgy with the recommended Seasonal Eucharistic prayers.